Melchior Ndadaye: Presidency

-Assassination
+Assassination and legacy

 Prelude

 On 19 October 1993, an army officer approached the wife of Minister of Communications Jean‐Marie Ngendahayo and informed her that personnel in the army headquarters were plotting against the president.
 At 15:00 on 20 October, Major Isaïe Nibizi, the officer responsible for presidential security, informed Ndadaye's chef de cabinet of suspicious military movements.
 Later that afternoon, Ndadaye hosted a cabinet meeting in Bujumbura to mark the first 100 days of his presidency (which had passed two days prior) and discuss what his government had accomplished in comparison to its campaign promises.
 At the conclusion of the meeting Ngendahayo requested to speak in private with Ndadaye.
 In the president's office, Ngendahayo raised concerns about Ndadaye's safety.
 Instead of informing the president about the vague threat his wife had learned of, he told him that he felt it strange that UPRONA, the Tutsi-dominated opposition party, was denouncing the government's popular policy of allowing thousands of Burundian refugees to return to the country before the commune elections in December.
 Ngendahayo stated that he thought this would cost UPRONA the elections, and thus the only reason they would oppose the policy is if they planned to take power via an assassination and a coup.
 He also requested that Ndadaye further consider a previous report declaring his personal security to be inadequate.
 Ndadaye instructed Ngendahayo to bring him the Minister of Defence, Colonel Charles Ntakije.